laminlabs/lamindb/docs/guide/file.md

-# The story of File
+# The story of data objects in story & memory

 We have come to love the pydata family of `DataFrame`, `AnnData`, `pytorch.DataLoader`, `zarr.Array`, `pyarrow.Table`, `xarray.Dataset`, and others for accessing lower-level data objects.